linhns/linhns.github.io/content/projects/flashback.md

 +++
-title = "Frum"
+title = "FlashBack"
-description = "A forum built using Ruby on Rails."
+description = "Flashcard app designed for fast-typing students to improve memory retention via active recall."

 # The date of the post.
 # Two formats are allowed: YYYY-MM-DD (2012-10-02) and RFC3339 (2002-10-02T15:00:00Z).